hf6440/drawtogether/README.md

 		(Please be aware of that the webpage will link to the server at 'http://localhost'.
 If you want to access the board from outside of the server, please change the address in the canvas.html.
 Thanks.)

 July 01 2013 -  Fixed some bugs in simultaneously drawing.
 		Add when a new user joined, new user can see what has already been drawn on the board.
+This is like that someone came into a classroom and he could see what was written on the whiteboard by other students.
+And, if nobody cleaned the board when they left the classroom, next student who came into this classroom would see what left on the whiteboard.
 		Use a table beneath the canvas to show notice, instead of the annoying "alert()".

 Next Step    -	Explore method to achieve higher efficiency.
 Then pack code into modules..